InHab50

 ⛴ 2017 👪︎ 2800 🏠︎ 1271

 Mull is wilder than I expected.
 I’d always thought of it as the ‘easy one’ to get to (perhaps now eclipsed by Skye), but it offers a great island experience, with plenty of untouched corners.
 It’s also the gateway to a bunch of smaller islands, all of which I’d highly recommend visiting.
 Ben More (A’ Bheinn Mhòr) rises high towards the west coast, with otters and sea eagles common sights on the surrounding shores – or so I hear, I’ve only seen seals!
-The cycle from Ears Fors Waterfall (Waterfall Waterfall Waterfall) > Torlisk > Dervaig > Tobermory is a varied delight.
+The cycle from Ears Fors Waterfall (Waterfall Waterfall Waterfall) > Torlisk > Dervaig > Tobermory is a varied delight, but hilly!
+Another 5 days in and around Tobermory in 2024 gave new perspectives on the island in almost continuous sunshine – a lot of boat trips (Staffa, Lunga, Ardnamurchan) really enhanced the view of Mull from a maritime perspective, and a walk to Aros Park offered views over to a potential upcoming list-maker in Calve Island (see Future Changes) as well as a new disc golf course.

 Mull 1Mull 2Mull 3Mull 4